-In the two years since Java's first release, Java has matured to become a complete platform.
-Java now can provide a complete operating system, a distributed computing with RMI and the CORBA bridge, and a component architecture including JavaBeans, the server toolkit, and the WebTop environment.
-Having proven successful, many Java-based applications have matured with the language, and now require a Java-based mail and messaging framework.
-The Java Mail API described in this specification answers that requirement.
+In the two years since Java's first release, the language has matured to become a complete platform.
+Java now provides a complete operating system, distributed computing with RMI and the CORBA bridge, a component architecture(JavaBeans), a middleware layer (Enterprise JavaBeans), the server toolkit, and the WebTop environment.
+Having proven successful, many Java-based applications have matured with the language, and now need a Java-based mail and messaging framework.
+The Java Mail API described in this specification satisfies that need.

-The Java Mail API provides a set of abstract classes defining objects which comprise a mail system.
+The Java Mail API provides a set of abstract classes defining objects that comprise a mail system.
 The API defines classes like Message, Store and Transport.
-The API is designed to be extended and can be subclassed to provide new protocols and to support new product functions when necessary.
+The API can be extended and can be subclassed to provide new protocols and to support new product functions when necessary.

 In addition, the API provides concrete subclasses of the abstract classes.
-These subclasses, iincluding MimeMessage and MimeBodyPart, implement widely used Internet mail protocols and conform to specifications RFC822, RFC2045.
+These subclasses, including MimeMessage and MimeBodyPart, implement widely used Internet mail protocols and conform to specifications RFC822, RFC2045.
 They are ready to be used in application development.